microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/saveastemplate.md

 ---
 title: "Save page as a template page request body"
-description: "The JSON representation of the required fields to save page as a template in SharePoint."
+description: "Represents the required fields to save page as a template in SharePoint."
 author: Yadong1106
 ms.localizationpriority: medium
 ms.subservice: sharepoint